North Mackay

 North Mackay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-North Mackay's cultural diversity was found to be below average, with 86.7% of its population being citizens born in Australia who spoke English only at home.
-Christianity was the predominant religion, comprising 56.0% of North Mackay's population, compared to 56.8% across the rest of Queensland.
-The top three ancestry groups were English (29.6%), Australian (26.2%), and Scottish (8.5%).
+North Mackay's cultural diversity was found to be below average, with 86.7% of its population being citizens born in Australia who speak English only at home.
+Christianity is the predominant religion in North Mackay, with 56.0% of people identifying as such, compared to 52.2% across the rest of Queensland.
+The top three ancestry groups in North Mackay are English (29.6%), Australian (26.2%), and Scottish (8.5%).

 Frequently Asked Questions - Diversity